GitFlow

 git flow feature finish -r <feature-name>

-# Force finish (even with unmerged changes)
+# Force-finish (even with unmerged changes)

 git flow feature finish -F <feature-name>

-Feature Branch Management
+Feature Management

 git flow feature track <feature-name>

-git flow feature delete <feature-name>
+git flow feature delete <feature-name> # AVH

 Release Management

-Starting a Release
+Start a Release

 git flow release start <version> <base>